Soviet5lo/SlashTHEM/README.md

 - [Slash'EM Extended](https://github.com/SLASHEM-Extended/SLASHEM-Extended), if you want a variant that includes absolutely everything and every possible idea, good and bad.
 - [Slash'EM-Upgrades and Patches](https://github.com/BarclayII/slashem-up/tree/develop), if you want Slash'EM + Balance changes, a few backports from Nethack 3.6, various upgrades and integrated patches.

 The source code builds fine on Windows using MinGW, as well as Linux.
 Other Operating Systems are untested.
 I highly doubt it runs on legacy systems however (VMS, Amiga, etc.).
-Pull requests are indeed looked at.
+If you want to assist, feel free to look at the active Issues as well as the [TODO](TODO.md) doc, or submit a pull request, those are also looked at.

 Windows (x64) builds are available on the [releases](https://github.com/Soviet5lo/SlashTHEM/releases) page.
 I attempt to make a new build based on the current code at the beginning of the month, assuming there's enough changes worth building.

-Installation
+Build Instructions
 ------------

 Dependencies should be the same as Nethack, Slash'EM, and any other variant.
 On Windows an installation of MinGW is necessary.
 I particularly use [Nuwen's](https://nuwen.net/mingw.html) distro of MinGW.